sairamkiran9/eLearning-Portal/README.md

 # eLearning Portal

-An eLearning portal devloped in Spring Boot framework using JPA Repository, MySQL and Thymeleaf engine.
+An eLearning portal devloped using Spring Boot framework with help of JPA Repository, MySQL and Thymeleaf engine.